Mike Galsworthy: Politics

 Since 2012, Galsworthy has been involved in initiatives in science policy and grassroots pro-European Union activism.
 He works full-time for Scientists for EU.
+He was elected chair of the European Movement UK in March 2023.

 Scientists for EU

 On 8 May 2015, the day after the UK general election 2015, Galsworthy co-founded the pro-EU research advocacy group Scientists for EU with fellow scientist Rob Davidson.

 Galsworthy articulated two concerns that Scientists for EU aimed to address: "first, a lack of clarity and cohesion within the community on EU benefits and Brexit risks; and, secondly, a lack of public understanding on the UK/EU relationship in science."
 His decision to found the organization was driven by his reaction to the tone and content of the Brexit debate, which he described as a "colossal, nationwide rejection of expert opinion" fostered by "media... focused on the political soap opera, not the facts".
 Prior to the referendum, Scientists for EU became a high-profile organisation presenting the case for EU membership.

 In March 2016, Galsworthy presented evidence on the impact of EU membership on UK science to the House of Lords Science and Technology Committee.
 Galsworthy answered questions about the balance between structural and competitive EU funding for science, the effectiveness of EU science collaborations, and the potential loss of influence over EU scientific regulations after Brexit.
 Commenting on the committee's report in April 2016, Galsworthy stated that the EU science programme offered "huge added value" to the UK and "the overwhelming balance of opinion is for remaining in."

 Following the referendum, Galsworthy's immediate priority was to document its impact on the UK science community.
 Around 350 scientists contacted Galsworthy in relation to the future of British science after Brexit, most of whom expressed concerns about the future of research in the UK.
 For some, xenophobia was a significant concern.
 Galsworthy concluded, "It is clear that the UK has overnight become less attractive as a place to do science."